lprfernandes/learning_net/ASP.NET Core.md

         //on the sample partial
         we have the razor with a div foreach list item

+<br><br>

 # Services
-It should be in a separate class library and each service should follow the naming convention "tableName" + "Service". ex: CitiesService, EmployeesService, etc
+It should be in a separate class library and each service should follow the naming convention "tableName" + "Service". ex: CitiesService, EmployeesService, etc.

 The controller (in the individual action methods) calls the service method through a private readonly field of the interface of the service, that is passed in through the ctor of the controller.
 Inside the action methods, the landed vars are passed in to the Views creating a strongly typed view.
 In the view we use the @model type to identify the type of the model available in the view.

 ## Dependency Inversion Principle
-A higher level module (controller) should not depend on low level modules but both should depend on abstractions (interfaces) controller calls methods from the passed in IService and the service class must implement the members defined in its interface
+A higher level module (controller) should not depend on low level modules but both should depend on abstractions (interfaces) controller calls methods from the passed in IService and the service class must implement the members defined in its interface.

 ## Inversion of Control
 Design Pattern which suggests "IoC container" for implementation of Dependency Inversion Principle.